-This million-acre park protects a vast wilderness, thousands of years of human history and several distinctly different ecosystems.
+This million-acre park protects a vast wilderness, thousands of Online registration opens January 2, 2025 at 9 AM.
+All applicayears of human history and several distinctly different ecosystems.
 These include glacier-capped mountains, old-growth temperate rain treated equally by random selection. forests and more than 70 miles of wild coastline.
-Week 1: July 19 - July 20 - July and registration are available at augustcamp.org.
-The last time August Camp was held on the Olympic Peninsula, it was filled by mid-January!

-Camp just outside the park in Quilcene, WA, Arrive and enjoy the activities and camaraderie.
+Camp just outside the park in Quilcene.
+WA, Arrive and enjoy the activities and camaraderie.
 Everything's provided: tents, and cots.
-Hearty, delicious meals including trail lunches prepared by our staff We provide local transportation and a free shuttle from and to Seattle-Tacoma International Airport.
+Hearty, delicious meals including trail lunches prepared by our staff.
+We provide local transportation and a free shuttle from and to Seattle-Tacoma International Airport.